It’s Pancake Day on 1st March.

 But if you fancy having someone else make your stacks for you, then we humbly suggest you go to one of the best places in town.
 And these are those places:

-Where the Pancakes Are | London Bridge
+Where the Pancakes Are | London Bridge & Fitzrovia

 The Delaunay won’t be doing anything special this Pancake Day.
 Other than cooking some of the best pancakes in the city, as they do every other day of the year, of course.
 They come in stacks of three, and are like little fluffy blueberry-topped clouds.

-Details: Weekdays 7am-11.30am (weekends 11am-5pm) | 55 Aldwych, WC2B 4BB
+Details: Weekdays 7am-11.30am, Saturdays 8am-11.30am | 55 Aldwych, WC2B 4BB

-Riding House Café & Rail House Café | Fitzrovia/Victoria
+Riding House Café & Rail House Café | Fitzrovia & Victoria

 You’ll be hard pressed to find a better pancake in the capital.
 It’s served with fresh fruit, maple syrup, triple-smoked bacon, and the real deal-sealer: vanilla clotted cream.
 Oh, and this pancake day, they come bottomless.

-Details: Served all day on 25th February | 43-51 Great Titchfield Street, W1W 7PQ | 8 Sir Simon Milton Square, SW1E 5DJ
+Details: Served all day on Pancake Day, £15pp | 43-51 Great Titchfield Street, W1W 7PQ | 8 Sir Simon Milton Square, SW1E 5DJ

-La Petit Bretagne | Hammersmith
+La Petite Bretagne | Hammersmith

 LPB almost certainly serve the best Breton-style crepes in the city.
 And you can see why – their savoury galettes are all made with buckwheat flour, and come armed with cheese, ham, egg, smoked salmon, raclette, bacon, stilton, and other ridiculously nice ingredients.
 They even do a Full English Breakfast galette, which you can follow up with a sweet crêpe doused in flaming Grand Marnier.

-Details: Open from 8am-10pm on 25th February | 5-7 Beadon Road, W6 0EA
+Details: Open from 8am-10pm on 1st March | 5-7 Beadon Road, W6 0EA

 Breakfast Club | Multiple locations

-Details: 17th-25th February | Multiple Locations
+Details: 28th February – 6th March | Multiple Locations

 Milk | Balham